Paqmind/manifesto/README.md

 * Web apps are going to dominate.
 Browser is a new OS.
 * JavaScript is already a lingua franka and will continue to spread and mature.
 * Async programming is going to dominate web.
 * Concurrency is the question.
-Threads / Processes -> Async / Green Threads
+Threads / Processes &rarr; Async / Green Threads

-### Chain of events
+### Sequence of events
 Threads.
 Can't scale them! &rarr; <br/>
 Event Loop / Callbacks.
 Can't compose them! &rarr; <br/>
 Promises.
 So ugly! &rarr; <br/>